Managing Default Contagion in Inhomogeneous Financial Networks: Default Contagion on a Weighted, Directed Random Graph

-Consider now the following heuristics: Let $\zeta\in[0,\E[W^+]]$ denote the total out-weight of finally defaulted banks divided by $n$.
-Then in the limit $n\to\infty$ for any bank $i\in[n]$ the number of finally defaulted neighbors in the network is given by a random variable $\mathrm{Poi}(w_i^-\zeta)$.
+We want to study the default process (\ref{eqn:default:cascade}), in particular the final default cluster~${\cal D}_n$ and its total systemic importance ${\cal S}_n$.
+To this end consider the following heuristics.
+Suppose that $\zeta\in[0,\E[W^+]]$ denotes the total out-weight of finally defaulted banks divided by~$n$.
+Then in the limit $n\to\infty$ and assuming that each bank defaults independently we obtain for any bank $i\in[n]$ that the number of finally defaulted neighbors in the network should be close to a random variable distributed like $\mathrm{Poi}(w_i^-\zeta)$.
 Bank $i$ is thus finally defaulted itself if and only if $\mathrm{Poi}(w_i^-\zeta)\geq c_i$.
-Summing over all banks in the network we therefore derive the following identity:
+Summing over all banks in the network we therefore derive the identity

 where